MrKirilsReinke/MrKirilsReinke/README.md

 ### Hey there, 👋.
-### I'm Kirils, it's nice to meet you here! :sunglasses:
+### I'm Kirils, and it's nice to meet you here! :sunglasses:

 <br>